awslabs/aws-athena-query-federation/athena-jdbc/README.md

 This connector enables Amazon Athena to access your SQL database or RDS instance(s) using JDBC driver.

-**Athena Federated Queries are now enabled as GA in US-East-1 (IAD), US-West-2 (PDX), and US-East-2 (CMH).
+**Athena Federated Queries are now enabled as GA in US-East-1 (IAD), US-West-2 (PDX), and US-East-2 (CMH), US-West-1 (SFO), AP-South-1 (BOM), AP-Northeast-1 (NRT), and EU-West-1 (DUB).
 To use this feature, upgrade your engine version to Athena V2 in your workgroup settings.
 Check documentation here for more details: https://docs.aws.amazon.com/athena/latest/ug/engine-versions.html.
 To enable this feature in other regions, you need to create an Athena workgroup named AmazonAthenaPreviewFunctionality and run any queries attempting to federate to this connector, use a UDF, or SageMaker inference from that workgroup.**

 Following databases are supported: